davidpricedev/environment/macSetup.md

 ## Setup

 - Enable key repeats: `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false`
-- Drag applications folder into dock
+- Drag applications folder into dock (might not be possible anymore.
+The launchpad now functions similarly though)
 - https://github.com/lysyi3m/osx-terminal-themes has some good themes for the terminal
 - In mac's system settings set the caps lock to no-action, and the key repeat delay to be fairly short, and the key repeat itself as fast as possible
 - Use Karabiner-Elements to set the caps lock key to be an esc key